All PV systems must meet requirements listed herein and Public Resource Code Section 25782 to qualify for the PSI:

 All solar installations are required to submit shading analysis reports generated by a shading analysis tool such as the Solar Pathfinder or the SolmetricEye.

-For systems that do not meet the “Minimum Shading Criteria,” the user is required to input monthly shade impact results from a shading study conducted at the proposed system site.
+For all solar systems, the applicant is required to input monthly shade impact results from a shading study conducted at the proposed system site.
 These inputs are used as monthly derate factors (100% = no shading, 0% = total shading) to adjust the PV Watts output for shading.
 The shade analysis tool must be specific to the location, azimuth and tilt of the system being measured and must correct for magnetic declination.
 For rectangular areas, a minimum of four (4) shading measurements must be taken, one at each corner.
 For irregular areas, a shading measurement is taken at each corner.For more information about proper shading input requirements, please refer to Section 7 “Shading Input Requirements” in the CSI Incentive Calculator User Guide.

 It is the intent of the PSI Program to provide incentives for reliable, permanent, safe systems that are professionally installed, and comply with all applicable federal, state, and local regulations.

-PWP performsfinal inspection and commissioning for all solar installations in order to verify that the project is 1) installed as represented in the application, 2) operational, 3) interconnected, and 4) conforms to the eligibility criteria of the PSI Program.
+PWP performs a final inspection and commissioning for all solar installations in order to verify that the project is installed as represented in the application and conforms to the eligibility criteria of the PSI Program.

-All existing residential and commercial customers are required to have an energy efficiency audit conducted of their existing home or building before solar incentives are paid.
+All existing residential and non-residential customers are required to have an energy efficiency audit conducted of their existing home or building before solar incentives are paid.

-If you have any comments, suggestions, or questions regarding the Pasadena Solar Initiative, please call the Customer Programs Hotline at 626-744-6970 or write to email@example.com
+If you have any comments, suggestions, or questions regarding the Pasadena Solar Initiative, please call the Answerline at 626-744-6970 during regular business hours or write to firstname.lastname@example.org

 Top of Page